threefoldfoundation/www_mastodon/content/home/index.md

 ### **USER<br>VERIFICATION**

-Premium users can have the ultimate level of security by quickly completing a quick KYC procedure.
+Premium users can add the ultimate level of security with the option of adding KYC procedure for their Mastodon audience.

 {% end %}